Three Peaks Challenge Ltd logo

 Not sure self-organised is right for you?

 Organising the Welsh Three Peaks requires reliable drivers, navigation skills and mountain experience across three different ranges.
-If any of these feel uncertain, our guided events handle everything — professional mountain leaders, all transport, and full safety support.
+If any of these feel uncertain, our guided events handle logistics and safety support with professional mountain leaders, all transport, and full safety support.

 View guided event dates →